 The scandal had long-term consequences for Volkswagen’s reputation and financial stability.

-Stages of crisis management
+What are the stages of brand crisis management

 Effective crisis management involves a series of strategic actions, each critical for a brand’s ability to navigate and recover from a crisis.
 These stages ensure that brands can minimize damage and emerge stronger.